Woman Presenting With Wording 'Do I Have Imposter Syndrome?'

 While these feelings can be overwhelming for anyone, for those with ADHD, the complexities of Imposter Syndrome can add an extra layer of challenge.

-Understanding Your Quiz Results – Do I Have Imposter Syndrome?
+Understanding Your Imposter Syndrome Quiz Results – Do I Have Imposter Syndrome?

 Now that you’ve completed the quiz and thought deeply about your own approach to work, tally up your results and read through the most appropriate answer below: